 1. Must be an Ecuadorian citizen or of Ecuadorian descent.

-2. Must be enrolled, or accepted, to study in the fall semester of 2012 at an accredited university in the NY Tri-State area.
+2. Must be enrolled, or accepted, to study in the fall semester at an accredited University in the NY Tri-State area.

 3. Must have a total grade point average (GPA) of 3.0 on a 4.0 scale.

 4. Must participate in 2 workshops of “Leadership and Team Building” provided by JUVE.

-5. Must provide proof of having completed a minimum of 15 hours of community service in 2012.
+5. Must provide proof of having completed a minimum of 15 hours of community service within the year.

 6. Must write an argumentative essay about a topic chosen annually (details in the general requirements page)

 For reasons of transparency, the people involved in the process of implementation, evaluation and selection of the winners may not receive any scholarships.
-The project began June 27, 2014 and end on January 15, 2015.
-The scholarship contest is open to the public through an electronic application on JUVE’s website on July 15, 2014 at 12 am and will close on August 31, 2014 at 11:50 pm.
+The project begin June and end on January of the following year.
+The scholarship contest is open to the public through an electronic application on JUVE’s website on July 1, at 12 am and will close on August 31, at 11:50 pm.

 The Director of Programs is responsible for receiving electronic applications with all the requirements attached, and will assign an identification number for each essay.
 The purpose of the identification number is to conceal the name of the fellowship candidate and thus avoid any discrimination or preference.
 The same Director of Programs will submit the essays to the jury, and the requirements will be sent to the person assigned to verify such compliance.
 Consequently, the Director of Communications is responsible for reviewing compliance with the requirements submitted by the candidates for the scholarships.
 Requirements will be verified through documents from universities, high school, plus a digital copy (by scanner) of an identification from Ecuador (the applicant’s, or their parents’ or grandparents’ if they were born in the U.S.).
 Additionally, the Director of Communications will check that candidates have met the requirements in the areas of Leadership, Team Building, and community service.